 Partnered with Cornell University’s College of Veterinary Medicine, Embark claims to offer the most comprehensive dog DNA test on the market.
-Together, they’ve developed proprietary genotyping technology that aids in researching canine DNA, as well as the only database for finding your dog’s relatives.
+Together, they’ve developed proprietary genotyping technology that aids in researching canine DNA and the only database for finding your dog’s relatives.

-Normally priced at $169, the Embark Breed & Health kit test uses 200,000 genetic markers, which help to identify more than 350 breeds (including wolf, dingo, and coyote hybrids) and more than 190 health conditions across 16 different areas — cardiovascular, metabolic, hormonal, skeletal, etc. In addition, with every kit, pet owners get access to the Embark Relative Finder database, where you can connect with the owners of dogs that share DNA with yours.
+Normally priced at $199, the Embark Breed & Health test kit uses 200,000 genetic markers, which help to identify more than 350 breeds (including wolf, dingo and coyote hybrids) and more than 190 health conditions across 16 different areas, including cardiovascular, metabolic, hormonal and skeletal.
+In addition, with every kit, pet owners get access to the Embark Relative Finder database, where you can connect with the owners of dogs that share DNA with yours.

-Embark also offers a simpler dog DNA kit for $129, the Embark Breed Identification.
-Unlike the Breed & Health kit, this one doesn’t test for genetic conditions, but does feature all the other services, such as breed identification, traits test, and access to the Relative Finder.
+Embark also offers a simpler dog DNA kit for $109, the Embark Breed Identification.
+Unlike the Breed & Health test, this one doesn’t test for genetic conditions but does feature all the other services, such as breed identification, traits test and access to the Relative Finder.

 The results can take up to five weeks, and Embark provides updates all the way until they’re ready.

-Wisdom Panel uses over 1,800 genetic markers to analyze dogs’ DNA tests, and these can help pinpoint genes that may cause diseases within a dog breed.
+Wisdom Panel uses over 1,800 genetic markers to analyze your dog's DNA, which can help pinpoint genes that may cause diseases within a dog breed.
 The brand’s most affordable kit, the Wisdom Panel Essential, helps discover your dog’s ancestry for up to three previous generations.

 If you’re interested in screening your dog a little further, you can try the Wisdom Panel Premium, which retails for $159.99.
 It offers all the tests in the Essential kit, plus screening for over 200 genetic health conditions.
 Additionally, a veterinarian will give you a follow-up call if your dog’s results show any potential health threat.

-On average, Wisdom’s results are delivered between two and three weeks after your sample is received.
+On average, the results are delivered between two and three weeks after your sample is received.

 3. Best for low prices: DNA My Dog Breed Identification Kit